keiohta/keiohta.github.io.old/_pages/cv.md

 Please check [portfolio](https://keiohta.github.io/portfolio/)!

 ## Academic Activities

+#### Reviewers

 1. Reviewer for IEEE Robotics and Automation Letters (RA-L), 2021.
 1. Reviewer for IEEE/RSJ International Conference on Robotics and Automation (ICRA), 2021.
 1. Reviewer for IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2019, 2020.

+#### Teaching

+1. [Deep Reinforcement Learning Spring Seminar (RLSP2021)](https://deeplearning.jp/reinforcement_course-2021sp-2/), The University of Tokyo.

+   I taught a course on deep reinforcement learning at The University of Tokyo in Spring 2021.
+The course takes a broad (deep) RL algorithms including policy gradient, REINFORCE, actor-critic, PPO, DDPG, TD3, SAC.
+I co-designed the whole course structure and the teaching material for my class (one of six).

+2. [Deep Reinforcement Learning Summer School (RLSS2020)](https://deeplearning.jp/reinforcement_cource-2020s/), The University of Tokyo.
+   Teaching Assistant for model-based RL class.